Frequently Asked Questions

 Does the USM offer scholarships for foreign students?

 Unfortunately, the USM does not offer scholarships for foreign students who participate in an exchange at the undergraduate level.
-If you are applying for a scholarship from another institution and need a letter of support proving your stay at UTFSM, please contact us.
+If you are applying for a scholarship from another institution and need a letter of support proving your stay at USM, please contact Paz Aranibar Sánchez, Incoming Mobility Coordinator.

-The General Directorate of Research and Graduate Studies offers scholarships and financing to foreign students who come to do postgraduate studies.
+The Dirección de Postgrado offers scholarships and financing to foreign students who come to do postgraduate studies.

 What courses can I choose?
 Where can I find the academic offer?

-As an exchange student, you can choose to take courses from all departments, not just the one that corresponds to your major, as long as you have the necessary prerequisites for the courses you want to take.
+As an exchange student, you can choose to take courses from all our academic departments, not just the one that corresponds to your major, as long as you have the necessary prerequisites for the courses you wish to take.

 Can I take classes at more than one USM campus?